tchajed/minimal-elf/README.md

 ```

 ```
-$ clang -nostdlib tiny.s -o tiny
+$ clang -nostdlib tiny.s -o tiny_asm0
-$ ll tiny
+$ ls -lh tiny_asm0
-.rwxr-xr-x 13,320 tchajed 31 May 16:59 tiny
+-rwxr-xr-x 1 root root 14K Mar  8 19:41 tiny_asm0
 $ ./tiny
 ```

-Ok, so this works but the file is still 13KB.
+Ok, so this works but the file is still 14KB.
 In fact, the binary is still doing
 a bunch of other stuff:

 ```